pololu/xyzrobot-servo-arduino/README.md

 the default baud rate used by the servos.

-To get your sketch to receive data reliably with SoftwareSerial, you will have to lower the baud rate of the servos and change the sketch to use the lower baud rate.
-We do not have example code showing how to do that, but you could refer to the servo's datasheet and use the ChangeId example as a reference to write your own code that changes the baud rate.
+To get your sketch to receive data reliably with SoftwareSerial, you will have to lower the baud rate of the servos to 57600 or lower using this library's ChangeBaud example.

 Even after you lower the baud rate, you should still be careful not to add any libraries to your project that will have an interrupt service routine (ISR) that